meredithspalmer/NatGeo-AI/1_Intro-To-AI.md

   <img src="https://i.imgur.com/DEsftmt.jpg" width="600"/>
 </p>

 > For example, let's say we are trying to create a model that classifies pictures of dogs, and we feed it a bunch of pictures of poodles as our training data.
 We then test the model with an image of a Welsh Corgi.
 Do you think that the model will be able to classify this as a dog or not?
 And the answer is, it depends.
 Maybe the model generalizes enough to pick out common features like eyes, a snout, round nose, and so on.
-However, what you'll likely find is that the model trained on features unique to what we gave it in the training data.
-Such as, curly fur, and floppy ears.
+However, what you'll likely find is that the model trained on features unique to what we gave it in the training data, such as, curly fur, and floppy ears.
 We'll have a hard time classifying new images that do not have these features.
 Most modern machine learning algorithms are terrible at generalizing and we must take great care to ensure that the data they learn from represents the data we ultimately want them to work with.

 Note also that your model needs to be exposed to all the things you want it to understand: if your model is trained to distinguish different breeds of dogs and you show it an image of a cat, it will attempt to classify the cat as one of the dog breeds.

-***Balanced data***: In addition to having data from multiple difference classess, the data across classes should be **balanaced**.
+***Balanced data***: In addition to having data from multiple difference classess, the data across classs should be **balanced**.
 That means having approximately equal numbers of samples in each class.
 For example, if you have four classes you want to distinguish, you should have ~25% of samples for each class.
 Note: the balance of data in your training set may not reflect the distribution of data in the real world!
 You may not expect to encounter one of your classes very frequently in the real world; however, your classifier will perform poorly on this class if it is trained on fewer samples of this class than of the other classes.

 ### 3. Train your model